simpleanalytics/blog/_posts/2022-08-09-us-data-transfer-unlawful-according-to-german-procurement-authority.md

 <p class="caption" markdown="1">
 </p>

-## 3. What are the consequences of the ruling
+## 3. The consequences of the ruling

 Some points need to be stressed.
 First, the Public Procurement Chamber is neither a data protection authority nor a court but rather an independent authority dealing with administrative law.
 Therefore, the decision will probably not carry as much weight as a decision from a DPA.
 Second, the Chamber is only competent with regard to the German State of Baden-Württemberg; other German authorities may endorse a different approach.